 The Allied Health concentration is designed to prepare students for post-professional school in physical therapy, occupational therapy, physician assistant, and chiropractic, among others.
 With their academic advisor, students will create a specialized course plan designed to best prepare students and meet all of the pre-requisite coursework for a given pre-professional school in the allied health field of their choosing.

-Students and their academic advisor will select at least SIX (6) of the following courses to fulfill the requirements of the Exercise Science major.
-(Courses noted with an are required for the concentration.)
+Students in this concentration must pass all three of the courses listed below with minimum grade of "C-".
+Due to the diverse prerequisite requirements of many post-professional programs, students will need to complete additional coursework prior to completing the application process.
+Students are responsible for identifying the prerequisite requirements for each post-professional program to which they intend to apply.
+An academic advisor will be available to assist students in successfully completing this process.